The Ultimate Thailand Travel Guide

-Bangkok is the entry point for most who come to travel Thailand or South East Asia for that matter.
+Bangkok is the entry point to Thailand, and to Southeast Asia for that matter.

-So many travelers see Bangkok as a transit destination.
-They arrive and leave before even discovering the culture beneath the surface.
+The problem is, too many travelers see Bangkok as a transit destination.
+They arrive and leave before really discovering this city’s true potential.
 I was once guilty of this, but then I lived there for four years and wrote this fully comprehensive Bangkok travel guide.

-Bangkok is a huge city with a wide range of markets, outdoor activities, great bars, some of the most amazing food you will find in the world.
+Bangkok is a huge city with lively markets, fun outdoor activities, great nightlife, some of the most amazing food you will find in the world.
 Overall it is a very diverse city that deserves at least one week from your travels around Thailand.